takemasa1110/textscript-walkthrough/README.md

-# textscript-walkthrough
+# typescript-walkthrough
-This repository is supposed to be for my personal TextScript walkthrough
+This repository is supposed to be for my personal TypeScript walkthrough